php-fig/fig-standards/proposed/extended-coding-style-guide-meta.md

 ### New Statements

 * Lowercase for all keywords - Section 2.5
+* Short form for all type keywords - Section 2.5
 * Use statement grouping - Section 3
 * Use statement blocks - Section 3
 * Declare statement/Strict types declaration usage - Section 3